Games for Systems Thinking and Collaboration

 Melanie Frances (UK) and Nathan Harrison (AUS) are game designers who create interactive experiences and hands-on workshops about the complex systems we find ourselves embedded within.
 Our work supports organisations to face the complex and chaotic nature of our present moment, finding new, dynamic and transformative strategies that recognise the reality we are in.

-Our teambuilding games and workshops are designed to boost collaboration and increase literacy in systems concepts such as tradeoffs, tipping points and feedback loops—dynamics that define the structure and resilience of our organisations.
+Our games and workshops are designed to boost collaboration and increase literacy in systems concepts such as tradeoffs, tipping points and feedback loops—dynamics that define the structure and resilience of our organisations.

 Best Festival Ever at Arts House Melbourne